HSK Level 1

 What about the future?

-Mandarin is the language to learn if you want to gain a regional role in South East Asia, have an edge in college applications and display a unique skill set to stand out from your co-workers.
+Mandarin Language is the foreign language to learn if you want to gain a regional role in South East Asia, have an edge in college applications and display a unique skill set to stand out from your co-workers.
 Create an unusual niche for yourself!

 How to join a class?